gobenji/NV-Kernels/Ubuntu.md

 Name:    linux-azure-fde
-Version: 6.14.0
+Version: 6.17.0
-Series:  25.04 (plucky)
+Series:  25.10 (questing)
 Description:
-    This is the source code for the Ubuntu linux kernel for the 25.04 series.
+    This is the source code for the Ubuntu linux kernel for the 25.10 series.
 This source tree is used to produce the flavours: azure-fde.
     This kernel is configured to support the widest range of desktop, laptop and server configurations.